Sir Lindsay Parkinson & Company: Public company

-On 13 July 1937, it was incorporated as a public company, technically known as Sir Lindsay Parkinson Holdings Limited.
-The shares were issued by Robert Benson & Co.
-Ltd (later Kleinwort Benson from 1961), based on 22 Old Broad Street.
+On 13 July 1937, the assets were transferred to a newly-formed company, Sir Lindsay Parkinson Holdings Limited.

-The Directors of the company were Lt-Col George Westhead Parkinson MC (the chairman), Albert Edward Parkinson (managing director), Edward Parkinson, and Captain Constantine Evelyn Benson DSO.

-It was first based at the now demolished Lindsay House, 171, Shaftesbury Avenue (moving to the company-built offices at 6, Lambeth Road, at the bottom of Waterloo Road (St. George's Circus) in 1955) on the site of a defunct nunnery.
-There was also an office at Talbot Saw Mills in Blackpool.
+The company was initially based at the now demolished Lindsay House, 171, Shaftesbury Avenue, London and then relocated to new offices at 6, Lambeth Road, St. George's Circus in 1955.

-In May 1939, the company lent £200,000 to the British government, on an interest-free loan.
-During the Second World War the company was one of the contractors engaged in building the Mulberry Harbour units.
+During the Second World War the company was one of the contractors engaged in building the Mulberry harbour units.

-On 20 December 1943, the Chairman of the company, Lt-Col G.W.Parkinson, was killed, after his car hit a lorry at Bedfont on the Great South-West Road.
+On 20 December 1943, the Chairman of the company, Lieutenant Colonel George Westhead Parkinson MC, was killed, after his car hit a lorry at Bedfont on the Great South-West Road.
 He was aged 69.
-The managing director since 1937, A.E.Parkinson, became chairman.
+The managing director since 1937, Albert Edward Parkinson, became chairman.

-In the mid-1950s, amongst other projects, it had extensive building contracts in Cyprus and was extensively expanding the North Thames Gas Board's Beckton Gasworks in East London.

-The Parkinson Strip Mining Company opened at Ewart Hill.